Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Buildings of type

 This interval, up to isometry, does not depend on $u$ and $v$, and has the following structure.
 If $\ell$, $\ell'$ are two singular lines between $u$ and $v$, then $\ell$, $\ell'$ are parallel (in some apartment), hence there is a well-defined distance $d(\ell,\ell')$ (which does not depend on the apartment chosen).
 The set of all such geodesic, equipped with this distance, is in fact a $(q+1)$-regular tree.
 It is denoted $T_{u,v}$. {$T_{u,v}$ wall-tree associated to $(u,v)\in\Delta_\pmop$|bb}

 The \emph{model wall-tree} is a model for the simplicial complex $I(u,v)$: as a CAT(0) space, it is isometric to a product $T\times \RR$ (where $T$ is a $(q+1)$ regular tree), but the simplicial structure does not come from this product decomposition: if $\gamma$ is a geodesic ray in $T$, then the product $\gamma\times \RR$ is isomorphic to the model apartment $\Sigma$.
 This model wall-tree is denoted $\Upsilon$.
 The automorphism group of this simplicial complex $\Aut(\Upsilon)$ is a subgroup of $\Aut(T)\times \Isom(\RR)$, hence is endowed with a projection $p_T:\Aut(\Upsilon)\to \Aut(T)$ (which is surjective), and $p_\RR:\Aut(\Upsilon)\to \Aut(\RR)$ .
 Let $\Aut(\Upsilon)^0$ be the index 2 subgroup such that $p_\RR(\Aut(\Upsilon)^0)$ is formed only by translations.
 We denote by $S_\Upsilon$ the group $\Ker(p_T)\cap \Aut(\Upsilon)^0$ ; it is a subgroup isomorphic to $\ZZ$, which we call the group of \emph{translations} of $\Upsilon$.
 For $u\in \Delta_-$ (or in $\Delta_+$), one can also define a \emph{panel tree}, by the following construction: if $\rho,\rho'$ are two singular rays pointing towards $u$, then, up to deleting finite segments, they are parallel in some apartment, so again there is a well-defined distance $d(\rho,\rho')$.
 This defines a metric space, which depends on $u$, and will be denoted $T_u$.
 There is a natural map $T_{u,v}\to T_u$, associating to a line $\ell$ from $u$ to $v$ the class of a ray $\rho\subset \ell$ pointing towards $u$.
-This map is in fact an isomorphism, so that $T_u$ is again an $(q+1)$-regular tree.
-Let $C$ be a Weyl chamber in the residue of $u$.
+This map is in fact an isomorphism, so that $T_u$ is again an $(q+1)$-regular tree. \begin{remark} The terminology wall-tree/panel-tree comes from the book of Weiss \cite{WeissBook}, even though the spaces are defined with a different point of view there.
+Another terminology, with yet another point of view, can be found in the work of G. Rousseau (see the book \cite{RousseauBook}), where the wall-trees (resp. panel-trees) are special cases of an \emph{inner façade} (resp. a \emph{façade}). \end{remark}

+Let $C$ be a chamber in the residue of $u$.
 Any sector $Q$ representing $C$ is a union of geodesic rays pointing towards $u$, hence defines a subset of $T_u$, which is in fact itself a geodesic ray of $T_u$.
 If $Q'$ also represents $C$, then $Q\cap Q'$ contains a subsector, therefore the corresponding geodesic rays in $T_u$ have an infinite intersection, so they define a point in the boundary of $T_u$.
 This defines a natural map $\phi_u:\Res(u)\to \partial_\infty T_u$.

 The following Lemma is well-known, see for example \cite[Lemma 4.2]{RemyTrojan} for a proof.